June 08, 2020 Samira McDonald

 Know Your KPIs and Understand Data Flow

 For the team, it was important to closely track event performance and make the most out of the leads.
-They were pleasantly surprised to see the amount of data that the ON24 Digital Experience Platform provided and how it could be easily fed into existing marketing ops processes to its MAP and CRM.
+They were pleasantly surprised to see the amount of data that the ON24 platform provided and how it could be easily fed into existing marketing ops processes to its MAP and CRM.
 Using this data, the SAP team nurtured and converted attendees by using repackaged event content and engaged other target contacts in its database.

 - Initial Digital Event Metrics